Table of Contents

 Omnichannel retail is your path to success.
 Statistics collected by the National Jeweler say consumers who used four or more channels before buying an item end up spending an average of 9% more in-store and 10% more online if they used multiple channels compared to a one-channel interaction.

 If you’re an in-store retailer, here’s what you need to know.
 69% of polled jewelry consumers stated that they research items on the jeweler’s website before making a purchase in-store.
 This was backed by a statistic which showed that consumers who researched online before making an in-store purchase, spent 13% more in-store.

 And the retailers have listened.
 In fact, omnichannel efforts are the top digital business initiatives for retailers, as reported in the State of Retailing Online 2018 by the National Retail Foundation and Forrester.

 Your omnichannel efforts and tools can be divided into different touchpoints such as the following:

 An in-store kiosk that enables your buyers to order items that are not sold in your store or that branch and/or currently not in stock and the buyers will then have the item shipped to their homes.
 This is also good in encouraging advance orders for jewelry collections that you’re yet to launch.

 Monica Rich Kosann is one of the jewelry brands that uses this concept.
-It has touchscreens that allow buyers to shop jewelry pieces beyond what’s available in the store location.
-It also lets them personalize their purchase by choosing their preferred design and metals and see how the finished item would look so they can compare.
+It has touchscreens that allow buyers to shop for jewelry pieces beyond what’s available in the store location.
+It also lets them personalize their purchase by choosing their preferred design and metals and seeing how the finished item would look so they can compare.